Diseases & Conditions

 The rotator cuff is a group of four muscles that come together as tendons to form a "cuff," or cover, over the head of the humerus (upper arm bone).

-The rotator cuff helps to lift and rotate the arm and to stabilize the ball of the shoulder within the joint.
+The rotator cuff helps lift and rotate the arm, while also stabilizing the head of the humerus within the joint.

 What causes a rotator cuff tear, and how would I know if I have one?